 Sinclair’s vision for the book was that it would usher in an era of Socialism in the United States, but his message fell short.
 Readers were more concerned with the description of the conditions at the meatpacking factories than they were with the book’s message about Socialism.

 Sinclair himself remarked on this: “I aimed for the public’s heart, but I hit him in their stomach.”

-Still, The Jungle is an eye-opening book which describes a world very different from the one we inhabit today.
+Still, The Jungle is an eye-opening book that describes a world very different from the one we inhabit today.

-Think Uber drivers, Amazon fulfilment centre workers and consider whether the situation is similar once you’ve read the book.
+Think Uber drivers, and Amazon fulfillment centre workers and consider whether the situation is similar once you’ve read the book.

 - 1 sentence summary: The Jungle portrays the harsh conditions and the exploitation of immigrants in early twentieth-century America through the prism of the meatpacking industry.

 - Author: Upton Sinclair

 - Rating: 7/10